This post may contain affiliate links. Please read my disclosure policy.

 Did you know you can also make sugared Rosemary too?
 Don’t throw out the cranberry simple syrup because you can dip the Rosemary stalks using the same method.
-Snow covered evergreen Rosemary makes a beautiful garnish too.
+Snow covered evergreen Rosemary makes a beautiful garnish.

-Sugared cranberries make a beautiful garnish for your holiday drinks and cocktails like this Cranberry Vodka Punch Recipe from Boulder Locavore.
+Sugared cranberries make a beautiful garnish for your holiday drinks and cocktails like this Cranberry Vodka Punch Recipe.
 The Sugared Cranberries pictured were made with Bob’s Red Mill White Sparkling Sugar.

 Enjoy cranberries inside and out in our favorite Cranberry Almond Breakfast Cake.
 Lightly sweet, moist and delicious, this easy treat is perfect as a breakfast (coffee) cake, a light dessert after lunch or an anytime snack cake.
 These cranberries were made with granulated sugar.